Skip to main content

 The Code Editor is a Monaco-based TypeScript editor built into CalendarPipe.
 It provides full autocompletion for GateEvent and GateResult types, letting you write gate functions with the same editing experience as VS Code.

-Screenshot: Code Editor with TypeScript autocompletion
+Code Editor with TypeScript autocompletion

 Getting Started